Anuolu-2020/FE-for-BE-Assgnment/README.md

 - Works for international code number for Nigeria.
 - Validates if a number is in the correct format before purchase.
 - Can restrict user from typing in a number, if no network provider is selected.
+- Can restrict user from typing beyond expected digits of a number.(works for international code format also)